micah41224/09-Node-ReadMe-Generator/ExampleREADME.md

 Run 'npm install' in the command line

 ## Usage
-This project will be used by users (hmmm redundant) to create read-me files for their projects
+This project will be employed by users to create high quality read-me files for their projects.

 ## License